zeroexe1337/zeroexe1337/README.md

 Pursuing Bachelor's in Sports science

-Recently I have found out how interesting github is so I'm going to post there more often!

-Learning Progress Tracker is my biggest project so far

 <!---
 zeroexe1337/zeroexe1337 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.